 Who was King George, a constant presence in Sardinian Carnival?
 He’s Giorgi, a pagan god who – since the pre-roman age- had to be propitiated with rites and sacrifices to get a rich harvest.

 Today, after six days of parties, he faces trial on Fat Thursday and is burnt at the stake along with all the problems of the region he’s responsible of.

 Mannena is the beautiful girl who marries King George.
 She parades with Lu Traccogghju, a mix between a devil and an animal, la Reùla, a crowd of dead people and Su Linzolu Cupaltatu, the feminine characters covered by a sheet, unpredictable and disrespectful.

 Carnival in Tempio is merry and joyful: it’s considered the best among the allegorical Carnivals, as well as those of Viarreggio, Fano e Cento.

-Carnival in Cagliari has always been famous for its ironic mood.
+Carnival in Sardinia has a merry turn in Cagliari.
 An attitude which belongs to true inhabitants of Cagliari, unconcerned, easy-going, ready to laugh about their companions but first of all about themselves.

 Sa panettera (the baker)gossip par excellence, sa fiùda the inconsolable widow and a su caddemis, the beggar are the main masks of the show.
 They represent the typical figures of the old times daily life.